 The Simsbury High School Model United Nations provides students with the opportunity to review and interpret modern global issues from international perspectives.
 Weekly meetings throughout the fall session allow students to discover and evaluate current events across a range of topics and viewpoints.
 This includes a trip to New York City to visit the UN and speak with mission delegates of selected countries.
 Students then write resolutions, assuming the perspectives of those counties.
 In the winter, resolutions are represented and debated in a two-day mock United Nations session among hundreds of other Model UN participants from across Connecticut.

-THE PINNACLE YEARBOOK CLUB – Mr. Nielson and Mrs. Henry
+PINNACLE YEARBOOK CLUB – Ms. Averill and Ms. Ascazubi,

 The Spanish Club is for students of all grades who wish to further explore the cultures related to Spanish-speaking countries.
 We meet approximately once a month to practice our Spanish, make crafts, prepare and eat foods, listen to music, sing, watch movies, or organize service projects - all related to Spanish speakers around the world and at home.